 |EventBatch||It contains all the information regarding every event which is batched. including list of visitors which contains UserEvent.|

-If you enable event batching, make sure that you call the
+If you enable event batching, you must call the

-optimizely.close(), prior to exiting.
-This ensures that queued events are flushed as soon as possible to avoid any data loss.
+optimizely.close()before exiting.
+This ensures that queued events are flushed as soon as possible to avoid data loss.

 Because the Optimizely client maintains a buffer of queued events, you must call

-close()on the Optimizely instance before shutting down your application or whenever dereferencing the instance.
+close()on the Optimizely Feature Experimentation instance before shutting down your application or whenever dereferencing the instance.

 |close()||Stops all timers and flushes the event queue.
 This method will also stop any timers that are happening for the datafile manager.|